Advent of Code 2016 - Day 10 - Balance Bots

 return bins

-So as to simplify the design we store both outputs and bots in the same Dictionary called bins.
-Each entry consists of a single-arity function which returns either a value (the bot has performed their allocation) or a subsequent single-arity function which needs to be applied in a later action.
-We use Python’s default Dictionary capabilities to return an identity function on non-exist keys, to uniformly apply the output bin allocations.
-All bot allocation instructions are translated into configured bots within the Dictionary, and this is then returned to the callee.
+To simplify the design, we store both outputs and bots in the same dictionary called bins.
+Each entry consists of a single-arity function, which either returns a value (when the bot has performed its allocation) or a subsequent single-arity function that needs to be applied in a later action.
+We use Python’s default dictionary capabilities to return an identity function for non-existent keys, ensuring uniform application of output bin allocations.
+All bot allocation instructions are translated into configured bots within the dictionary, which is then returned to the caller.

-From here, we are then able to setup the bins and provide all the initial value instructions to the bots.
-Subsequently, all the bot allocation functions will be applied as stated, and we will be returned with a final bin representation.
-This final bin representation can then be inspected to see which bot compares bot-17 and bot-61’s microchips 🌟.
+From here, we are then able to set up the bins and provide all the initial value instructions to the bots.
+Subsequently, all the bot allocation functions will be applied as specified, resulting in a final bin representation.
+This final bin representation can then be inspected to determine which bot compares bot-17 and bot-61’s microchips 🌟.

 def part1(input):